sohkai/.dotfiles/README.md

 For the most part, if you do make a change to a file in this repo, you will be able to propagate that change by resourcing the corresponding local configuration file.
-However, there are a few configuration files that do not have the ability to load from another file or are designed to only be locally placed; changes to these files will only come into effect if they are made locally and will have to be duplicated into this repo.
-A list of files to be wary for when changing:
+However, there are a few configuration files that are not able to be loaded from another file or are designed to only be locally placed; changes to these files will only come into effect if they are made locally and will have to be duplicated into this repo.
+A list of files to be wary of when changing:

 * [`.tmux.conf`](./tmux.d/tmux.conf.symlink)
 * [`.pypirc`](./python.d/pypirc.local)